 Browser Extension Deployment

-This guide is for admins rolling out the Control Zero browser extension to a fleet of developer or employee machines.
-It covers the three deployment modes, the MDM integration for each platform, the compliance checklist EU orgs need before flipping the switch, and the heartbeat-based uninstall alert you pair with the force-install policy.
+This guide is for admins rolling out the Control Zero browser extension to a team of developer or employee machines.

 If you are a developer just trying to install the extension to see it work, skip to the sign-up flow and install from the Chrome Web Store instead.